tinsi/tinsi/README.md

 - Planning and executing a internal project

 📫 Contact Me

 LinkedIn: https://www.linkedin.com/in/tiina-vaisanen/

 🌟 Fun Fact

 I love cats and I own two of them!
-Very cute and very fluffy!
+Very cute and very fluffy! 😻😻 I also have a summer garden place where I like to get my hands dirty 🌱